filecoin-project/lily/README.md

 $ make build
 ```

-Install TimescaleDB v1.7.4:
+Install TimescaleDB v2.x:

 In a separate shell, use docker-compose to start the appropriate version of Postgres with TimescaleDB.
-(Note: Visor requires TimescaleDB v1.7.x and will not work with v2.0.)

 ```sh
 docker-compose up --build timescaledb